andy5313/Connect4/README.md

 The rules of the game are:

 Players must connect 4 of the same colored discs in a row to win.
-This can be done horizontally, vertically or diagonall.
+This can be done horizontally, vertically or diagonally.
 Only one piece is played at a time.
 Players can be on the offensive or defensive.
 The game ends when there is a 4-in-a-row or a stalemate when all forty two slots are filled.